amaldo4/website/content/posts/Getting-Started-With-Raspberry-Pi.md

 ## Introduction

-The Raspberry-Pi has made it incredibly easy for someone to get access to a quality computing experience without having to break the bank.
+The Raspberry Pi has made it incredibly easy for someone to get access to a quality computing experience without having to break the bank.
 As a college student this is a perfect machine for me.
-I can get it up and running quickly, the form factor is small, and Raspberry-Pi OS is based on Linux so it is helpful for many of my college classes as a computer science student.
+I can get it up and running quickly, the form factor is small, and Raspberry Pi OS is based on Linux so it is helpful for many of my college classes as a computer science student.
-With the release of the Pi 4 in June of 2019, the Raspberry-Pi now sports a 2GB, 4GB, and 8GB model, all of which have gigabit ethernets ports and USB 3.0 ports for starters.
+With the release of the Pi 4 in June of 2019, the Raspberry Pi now sports a 2GB, 4GB, and 8GB model, all of which have gigabit ethernets ports, USB 3.0 ports, and an ARM processor.
 These credit card sized machines are perfect for many applications.

 Getting started with one is easy and you can get it up and running quickly without much effort.
-Below I'll walk through the steps of setting up a Raspberry-Pi.
+Below I'll walk through the steps of setting up a Raspberry Pi.
 I personally am using a Pi 4 4GB, but the instructions will be the same regardless of your Pi model.

 ## Items You'll Need

 You'll need the following items in order to get your Pi up and running:
-1. Raspberry-Pi 4 in whatever RAM amount you want.
+* Raspberry Pi 4 in whatever RAM config you want
-2. A USB-C power supply (if using Raspberry-Pi 4, 3 and below would use a micro-usb charger).
+* A USB-C power supply (if using Raspberry Pi 4,  Pi 3 and below would use a micro-usb charger)
-3. MicroSD card (At least 8GB required)
+* MicroSD card (At least 8GB required)
-4. Keyboard, mouse, and display.
+* Keyboard, mouse, and display

 Optional items:
-1. MicroSD card reader to load items onto SD card, not necessary if computer has a built-in SD card slot.
+* MicroSD card reader to load items onto SD card, not necessary if computer has a built-in SD card slot.
-2. Ethernet cable.
+* Ethernet cable.
 Not necessary if you plan to use WIFI, but good to have.

 ## Prepping SD Card
 We are going to be using the Raspberry-Pi OS Imager in order to prep our SD card.
 You can find the Imager [here](https://www.raspberrypi.org/software/).